 What is an anti-colic system?

-With baby bottles without an anti-colic system, the bottle teat develops a vacuum when drinking.
+With baby bottles (see our easy grip baby bottles) without an anti-colic system, the bottle teat develops a vacuum when drinking.
 This is because the air runs out and can’t be renewed as long as your baby is drinking.
 In order to let new air into the bottle, your child has to stop drinking, which leads to the intake of unnecessary extra air.
 An anti-colic system ensures a supply of air while drinking, so your baby doesn't have to interrupt their feeding and vacuum sucking is prevented.

 Air in your baby’s food causes stomach cramps